jasonjjiang/mindunpacker/README.md

-# the-mind-unpacker
+# mindunpacker

-Welcome to The Mind Unpacker, your digital haven for unpacking the clutter in your mental operating system.
+Welcome to MindUnpacker, your digital haven for decompresing the files in your mental OS.
 This online journal empowers you to create, update, and delete journal entries, helping you organize your thoughts, feelings, and experiences.
-Get ready to declutter your mind, one entry at a time.
+Decompress your mind, one entry at a time.

 **Table of Contents
 Features